 Gareth joined Watsi on October 17th, 2018.
-Three years ago, Gareth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gareth's most recent donation traveled 3,500 miles to support Jhonatan Mercado, a 4-year-old from Venezuela, to fund clubfoot treatment so he can be active.
+Five years ago, Gareth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gareth's most recent donation traveled 4,500 miles to support Tony, an industrial chemistry student from Kenya, to fund fracture repair surgery.